-Cell phones are generally not permitted to be used in class (including text messaging) unless used for iClicker class exercises/quizzes.
+Cell phones are not permitted to be used in class.

 Please be courteous and minimize any classroom distractions which may affect the learning environment including conversation, eating, taking unnecessary breaks and coming to class late.

 Students with special requirements should notify the instructor or contact the Accessible Education Department.